Aeta people: Language

 All Aeta communities have adopted the language of their Austronesian Filipino neighbors, which have sometimes diverged over time to become different languages.
 These include, in order of number of speakers, Mag-indi, Mag-antsi, Abellen, Ambala, and Mariveleño.
+The second languages they speak are Kapampangan, Ilocano, and Tagalog; Kapampangan in Central Luzon, Ilocano in Cagayan Valley and northern areas of Central Luzon, and Tagalog in Central Luzon, Southern Tagalog, and other areas of Luzon.

 Religion

 Indigenous monotheistic religion

 There are different views on the dominant character of the Aeta religion.
 Those who believe they are monotheistic argue that various Aeta tribes believe in a supreme being who rules over lesser spirits or deities, with the Aeta of Mt.
 Pinatubo worshipping "Apo Na".

 The Aetas are also animists.
 For example, the Pinatubo Aeta believe in environmental spirits.
 They believe that good and evil spirits inhabit the environment, such as the spirits of the river, sea, sky, mountain, hill, valley and other places.
 Kamana the forest spirit appears and disappears providing solace and hope during difficult times.

 No special occasion is needed for the Aeta to pray, but there is a clear link between prayer and economic activities.
 The Aeta dance before and after a pig hunt.
 The night before Aeta women gather shellfish, they perform a dance which is partly an apology to the fish and partly a charm to ensure the catch.
 Similarly, the men hold a bee dance before and after the expeditions for honey.